chaytanc/chaytanc.github.io/_modules/3_sincehs.md

 Winter 2024
 	: Boule de suif
 		: Guy de Maupassant

 Winter 2024
 	: This is How They Tell Me the World Ends
 		: Nicole Perlroth

+Winter 2024
+	: Qu'est-ce qu'une nation?
+		: Ernest Renan

+Winter 2024
+	: The Future is Rural
+		: Jason Bradford

+Winter 2024
+	: Less is More
+		: Jason Hickel

 [comment]: <> (Oct 8)